5G NR ARFCN

 It is the standardized channel number used to represent a 5G NR carrier frequency.

-Why do engineers use ARFCN instead of only MHz?
+Why use ARFCN instead of only MHz?

 Because ARFCN provides a normalized, spec-defined numbering system that is easier to use across planning, signaling, and tools.